Caetanoog18/Caetanoog18/README.md

-# Hi, I'm Gabriel Caetano de Oliveira
+# Hi, I'm Gabriel Caetano

 I am a **Control and Automation Engineering** student at the **Federal University of Santa Catarina (UFSC)**, currently in my seventh semester, with a strong focus on **Machine Learning**.
 My experience includes programming in **Python**, data processing, and model evaluation, primarily using tools such as **TensorFlow**, **Keras**, **Pandas**, **NumPy**, and **Scikit-learn**.